gonwan/blog/source/_posts/2025/20251028-improving-windows-gaming-experience.md

 ### 3. RSR

-`RSR`(Radeon Super Resolution) upscaling can be used to improve the video quality for games that does not support `FSR`. **NOTE**: If you screenshot to compare `RSR` and `non-RSR` version of image quality, they are the same. `RSR` is a in-driver feature, screenshot utilities do not read the optimized images.
+`RSR`(Radeon Super Resolution) upscaling can be used to improve the video quality for games that do not support `FSR`(FidelityFX Super Resolution). **NOTE**: If you take screenshots to compare `RSR` and `non-RSR` versions of image quality, they are the same. `RSR` is a in-driver feature, screenshot utilities do not read the optimized images.

-Here's a comparison among different graphic settings, though these images are shot under Linux. `RSR` version under Windows looks just like the middle one under Linux.
+Here's a comparison among different graphic settings, though these images are shot under Linux.
+The `RSR` version under Windows looks just like the middle one under Linux.
 The `RSR` version makes the text more readable, and increases sharpness to provide clearer graphics.

 ![vic3_comparison](../../images/2025/vic3_comparison.webp)